Skip to main content

 Policies

-Starting with Chainloop 0.93.8, operators can attach policies to contracts.
-These policies will be evaluated against the different materials and the statement metadata, if required.
+Operators can attach policies to workflow contracts.
+Those policies will be evaluated against the different materials and the statement metadata.
 The result of the evaluation is informed as a list of possible violations and added to the attestation statement before signing and sending it to Chainloop.

-Currently, policy violations won't block attestation push commands, but instead, we chose to include them in the attestation so that they can be used for building server side control gates.
+Currently, policy violations won't block attestation push commands.
+Instead, Chainloop will include them in the attestation so that they can be used for building server side control gates.

 Policy specification